-When I gave birth to my first daughter in March 2009, I never dreamt that nine years later I’d be praying she’d be diagnosed with autism.
+When I gave birth to my first daughter in March 2009, I never dreamt that ten years later I’d be praying she’d be diagnosed with autism.

 I’d always believed labelling children should be avoided at all costs.
 Why place limits on their future potential?

 But the reality is that, when push came to shove, the only thing scarier to me than a diagnosis for my daughter was the prospect of not getting one at all.

 During my first pregnancy, disability was never really on my radar.

 In my NCT class, the teacher read Emily Perl Kingsley’s famous ‘Welcome to Holland’ poem, which compares the parents of a child with a disability to people who have planned a holiday in Italy and ended up going to the Netherlands instead.
 The takeaway message is that life ‘in Holland’ isn’t worse, it’s simply different.

 As my baby grew into a quirky toddler, I noticed some differences but my fears were abstract, fleeting and impossible to pin down